TheNeuronProject/ef-starter-rollup/README.md

 ## Usage

-For code sandbox users, please refer to `CODESANDBOX.md`

 1. Download this project
 2. Unzip
 3. Change fields you want in `package.json`
 4. Change options you would like to customize in `config` folder
 5. Start coding!

+For CodeSandbox users, just start editing by forking this [template](https://codesandbox.io/s/github/TheNeuronProject/ef-starter-template).

 ## Presets